liddiard/harmontown-search/transcripts/README.md

 # Transcription tools

-**Prerequisite** to using the scripts in this directory is donwloading the episodes by following the instructions in `episodes/README.md`.
+**Prerequisite** to using the scripts in this directory is downloading the episodes by following the instructions in the [Episode tools readme](/episodes/README.md).

 ## Transcribe episodes

-After downloading episodes, you can transcripts by running `./transcribe_episodes.sh`.
+After downloading episodes, you can create episode transcriptions by running `./transcribe_episodes.sh`.

+**Prerequisite:** OpenAI's Whisper command line interface [must be installed](https://github.com/openai/whisper?tab=readme-ov-file#setup).

 Example usage:
 ```bash